According to Donal Dutch on the wdwmagic.com forums, Disney got some great news today as…

 Disney Villiage & Restaurants

-All Disneyland Paris restaurants and the Disney Villiage shopping area are Now Open.
+All Disneyland Paris restaurants and the Disney Villiage shopping area closed on October 29, 2020.

 We recommended going on the official Disneyland Paris website for further information on what is closed in Disneyland Paris and for how long.